When do you spell out numbers in full words or use numerals in writing?

 2. Hyphenate all compound numbers and fractions

-From numbers 21 to 99, always use a hyphen.
+When you spell out numbers from 21 to 99, always use a hyphen.

 The number forty-two is a famous number from the Hitchhiker’s Guide to the Galaxy.